-- Unfortunately scams happen.
-Everywhere (even your hometown).
-Be aware but don’t be paranoid.
-A few easy ways to avoid scams: only take taxis on the meter (or negotiate like crazy), count your change, beware of overly helpful people who are probably just out for a tip, ask the price before committing to buying (or eating) anything or going anywhere.
+- Unfortunately, scams happen everywhere (even in your hometown).
+Be aware, but don’t be paranoid.
+A few easy ways to avoid scams: only take taxis on the meter (or negotiate like crazy), count your change, beware of overly helpful people who are probably just out for a tip, and ask the price before committing to buying (or eating) anything or going anywhere.

 - Ask for help when you need it.
 Most locals love foreigners.
 They genuinely want to interact with you and are happy to help you when you need it.
 Unfortunately, some do see you as a dollar sign, but they are the minority.

 - Give a firm “NO” when necessary.
 Got a creep following you around trying to “help”?
 Someone won’t leave you alone?
-A tout wants to sell you something that you’re not interesting in buying?
+Does a tout want to sell you something that you’re not interested in buying?
 Trust your gut and don’t be afraid to firmly say “NO”.

 - Don’t be afraid to make mistakes.